upbound/up/docs/commands.md

 - `-n,--namespace = STRING` (Env: `UPBOUND_NAMESPACE`) (Default:
   `upbound-system`): Kubernetes namespace used for installing and managing Upbound.

-### XPKG

-Format: `up alpha xpkg <cmd> ...`

-Commands in the **XPKG** group are used to build, push, and interact with on-disk Crossplane packages.

-- `xp-extract <package>`
-    - Flags:
-        - `--from-daemon = BOOL`: Indicates that the image should be fetched from the Docker daemon instead of the registry.
-        - `-o, --output = STRING` (Default: `out.gz`): Package output file path.
-          Extension must be .gz or will be replaced
-    - Behavior: Extract package contents into a Crossplane cache compatible format. `package` must be a valid OCI image reference and is fetched from a remote registry unless `--from-daemon` is specified.
-The [Upbound Registry] (`xpkg.upbound.io`) will be used by default if reference does not specify.

 <!-- Named Links -->
 [Upbound Software License]: https://licenses.upbound.io/upbound-software-license.html